DockBoss/Execution-API-Spec/spec/EthereumExecitonLayerAPISpec.md

 * [EEG-3] eth_estimateGas **MUST** error with code -32000 when the `from` address does not contain enough Ether to execute the given `transaction`.
 * [EEG-4] eth_estimateGas **MUST** use 0x0000000000000000000000000000000000000000 for `from` when it is not specified.
 * [EEG-5] eth_estimateGas **MUST** error with code -32000 when invalid opcodes are used while estimating contract deployment.
-* GOt execution reverted with -32000 when estimating contract creation?
+* Got execution reverted with -32000 when estimating contract creation?
   *  codes like 0x25, or using codes that require other values, cause stack underflow.
   *  need to test this more to figure out scope of what is happening.
 ## eth_getBlockByHash